JanKonradK/DeepApply/README.md

 ## Key Features

 -   **Local-First Architecture**: Your data (CVs, personal info, application history) stays on your machine in a local PostgreSQL database.
--   **RAG (Retrieval-Augmented Generation)**: The agent "reads" your CV, bio, and project descriptions (stored as embeddings) to answer specific questions like "Describe a challenge you overcame."
+-   **RAG (Retrieval-Augmented Generation)**: The agent "reads" your CV, bio, and previous work experiences and education descriptions (stored as embeddings) to answer specific questions like "Describe a challenge you overcame."
+(I recommend writing extensively about your past)
 -   **Intelligent Form Filling**: Uses a headless browser (Playwright) with stealth plugins to navigate job sites, extract form schemas, and fill them out autonomously.
 -   **Salary Oracle**: A specialized **kdb+/q** microservice that provides quantitative salary estimations to ensure you don't lowball yourself in salary expectation fields.
--   **Multi-Platform Support**: Designed to handle various ATS platforms (Lever, Greenhouse, etc.) and job boards.
+-   **Multi-Platform Support**: Designed to handle various ATS platforms and job boards.
 -   **Telegram Integration**: Send job links directly to your agent via a Telegram bot for on-the-go application queuing.
 -   **Traceability**: Every action, answer, and form submission is logged.
 Screenshots are captured at key steps for verification.